 The Long Island native is active in the public speaking realm, presenting at numerous health-related conferences.
 She challenges many of the myths and misunderstandings regarding obesity with her lecture “Challenging Conventional Wisdom: Separating Fat from Fiction”.
 Perrella is a long-standing member of the Five College Eating Disorder Task Force and the campus Eating Issues Team and Alcohol and Drug Advisory Committee.

 After graduating from the University of Utah, Perrella went on to earn her Master's degree in exercise physiology from from University of Colorado.
 While at Utah, she was a three year member of the University's Division I basketball team.
 In 1981, she earned WBCA/Kodak Honorable Mention All-America honors.
 Perrella was a two time All-Conference Team selection and racked up 1,044 over the course of her career.

 Perrella loves hiking in the local hills, is an avid cyclist and weight trains on a regular basis.
-She also enjoys spending time with her family, reading and traveling.
-Perrella recently received the Twentieth Anniversary Service Award from the Athletic Trainers of Massachusetts.
+She also enjoys relaxing with a good book, the latest Netflix obsession, and traveling.
+Perrella received the Twentieth Anniversary Service Award from the Athletic Trainers of Massachusetts.